liushuyu6666/Theory/Basic_Knowledge/Kubernetes/Kubernetes.md

 - `kubelet process` : connect to other nodes
   - runs on all worker nodes
-  - connect the control plane (via the `API Server`) with containers (via `container runtime interface CRI`): takes instructions from the **control plane** to manage the **state of the node**: starting, stopping, and maintaining application containers.
+  - takes instructions from the **control plane** (via the `API Server`) to manage the **state of the node** (via `container runtime interface CRI`): starting, stopping, and maintaining application containers.
-  - Collects **performance and health information** of the pods and their running containers, and then **shares** that information with the control plane to help it make scheduling decisions.
+  - Collects **performance and health information** of the pods and their running containers, and then **shares** that information with the control plane to help it make **scheduling** decisions.
-  - Connects to the **container runtime** using the Container Runtime Interface (CRI).
-- `Container Runtime Engine`: run`container`
+- `Container Runtime Engine`: relative to the`container`
   -  to run and manage a container's life cycle.
-  -  Kubernetes supports various container runtimes such as Docker, CRI-O, containerd, etc.
-  -  Docker engine is the most common container runtime and is almost ubiquitous now.
+  -  Kubernetes supports various container runtimes such as Docker, CRI-O, containerd, etc. Docker engine is the most common container runtime and is almost ubiquitous now.
 - `kube-proxy` connect to the external world and load balancing between the pods
   - on **every node**
-  - is responsible for **routing traffic** to the appropriate pod based on the **incoming IP address**
+  - is responsible for **routing** traffic to the appropriate pod based on the incoming IP address
   - that exposes the node to the **external world**
   - Prevents **IP conflicts** on the pods
   - Responsible for **port mappings**